uday1331/uday1331.github.io/src/blogs/2013-04-30-how-did-i-fix-urdu-on-my-computer-and.md

 ---
 path: "/blog/how-did-i-fix-urdu-on-my-computer-and"
-title: How did I Fix Urdu اردو on My Computer and Internet
+title: How I fixed Urdu اردو on my computer
 date: "2013-04-30T07:05:00.000+05:00"
-excerpt: "If you want to read and write Urdu on your computer easily, this post is for you."
+excerpt: "If you want to read and write Urdu on your computer easily, this is for you."
 tags: [Tutorial]
 ---